 Table of Contents

 3 Ways to Copy Artboard in Adobe Illustrator

 I’m going to show you the steps using the example of Daily Special (from above).

-Note: the screenshots are taken from Adobe Illustrator CC 2021 Mac version.
+Note: the screenshots are taken from Adobe Illustrator CC Mac version.
 Windows or other versions can look different.
-Windows users change Command key to Ctrl, Option key to Alt.
+Windows users change the Command key to Ctrl and the Option key to Alt.

-Step 1: Choose the Artboard Tool (Shift + O) from the toolbar.
+Step 1: Choose the Artboard Tool (keyboard shortcut Shift + O) from the toolbar.

 When the Artboard Tool is selected, you will see dash lines around the artboard.

 Step 2: Use the keyboard shortcut Command + C to copy the artboard.

 Step 3: Paste the artboard by pressing Command + V on your keyboard.

 Now we can create Tuesday Special by changing the text content.
 Half-Off burger sounds like a good deal for Tuesday, what do you think?